Pressio/pressio-demoapps/docs/src/diffusion_reaction_1d.rst

 .. important::

    For this problem, only viscous schemes are applicable.
-   Note also that the stencil cannot be chosen (yet) because the implementation currently only supports a thee-point stencil that allows a first order viscous flux reconstruction, yielding a second-order scheme.
+   Note also that the stencil cannot be (yet) set because the implementation currently only supports a thee-point stencil that allows a first order viscous flux reconstruction, yielding a second-order scheme.
 We might relax this in the future if additional scheme are added.

 C++ synopsis